nitinmuk/filter-tv-shows/README.md

 ## Description
 * It exposes a post route which can be used to send shows and returns the filetered shows where DRM is true and episode count is more than zero.
 * The returned response has an array of objects against response key where each object represents a filtered show and have fields image, slug and title.
-* Find the application live on Heroku [here](https://nitin-mukesh-coding-submission.herokuapp.com/show/drm-enabled-shows).
+* Find the API live on Heroku [here](https://nitin-mukesh-coding-submission.herokuapp.com/show/drm-enabled-shows).

 ## Table of Contents
 * [Installation](#installation)